Official RimStone blog

 Fix a bug where error text for a SQL with MariaDB database would be empty (error code would still be correct though).

-Fixed a help display issue with gg where SQLite would not be shown in help for --db option.
+Fixed a help display issue with rim where SQLite would not be shown in help for --db option.

 vim highlighting and indenting is now automatically added during install. ...